3BMLabs/opyce/README.md

 - call python functions from VBA and f.e. excel values
 ## libreoffice

+# script marketplace
+we'll have a marketplace containing opyce scripts, to get started easily.

 # concrete
 - when clicking on the python button on office, a new window, containing a python interpreter, will pop up. the files it contains will be in the temp folder.